TheGrayZ/talktally/README.md

 ## Transcribe existing recordings

-Use the “Transcribe Recordings” panel:
+Use the "Transcribe Recordings" panel:
 - Lists audio files from `<output_dir>/recordings/` (and optionally the output folder)
-- Select a recording, pick a model, and click “Transcribe”
+- Select a recording, pick a model, and click "Transcribe"
 - Transcript `.txt` files are saved under `<output_dir>/transcripts/`
 - Filenames include a model token, e.g., `my_take__tiny.txt`; multiple runs add `(2)`, `(3)`, etc.
 - You can open or copy the transcript text from within the app